edybk/Hand-Pose-Estimation-For-Surgical-Training/pose/README.md

-# Training on the Open Surgery Simulation Dataset with MMDetection
+# Training on the Open Surgery Simulation Dataset with MMPose

 - Install MMPose and download the dataset:
     ```